Academic Information and Planning

 All TWU students should meet with the academic advisors or faculty advisors in their major program prior to registering each semester to develop a schedule of courses needed to complete their degree requirements.

 Working with advisors supports academic success.
-Academic advisors discuss with students their decisions about educational and career goals, as well as informing them about degree requirements and opportunities.
+Academic advisors discuss with students their decisions about educational and career goals, as well as inform them about degree requirements and opportunities.
 It is the responsibility of students to investigate necessary resources and information to help them make informed decisions regarding their academic careers.
 Students should work with advisors to stay informed about current university policy, departmental scholarships, and support services.
-For more information visit the Academic Advising website.
+For more information, visit the Academic Advising website.

 Maximum Semester Credit Hour Load